The EOSC Early Adopter Programme is now OPEN.

 - Terradue Srl (IT)

-EOSC-hub Partners: The Early Adopter Programme is open to partners external to the project who are willing to commit own funding to support resource communities in their collaboration projects.
+EOSC-hub Partners: The Early Adopter Programme is open to partners external to the project who are willing to commit own funding to support resource communities in their projects.
 The list of participating partners currently includes OpenAIRE and GÉANT.
 In addition, from July 2019 a collaboration will be put in place with the OCRE project.
 OCRE stimulates the uptake of commercial cloud services as part of the EOSC.
 EOSC-hub will support the resource communities with applying for EC cloud adoption funds available via the OCRE project: vouchers for free cloud resources.
 The list of partners participating in the programme will be further extended in the coming months.

 - Who should apply?